 With BCR the media encoding, and decoding is done on the client, which helps alleviate the load of rendering media heavy websites on the session host (running in Azure).
-Let’s look at how this feature makes WVD desktops more performant while increasing server scalability.
+Let’s look at how this feature makes AVD desktops more performant while increasing server scalability.

 Browsing websites even casually, can use up a lot of CPU and Memory resources, as can be seen from this graph where 5 mins were spent browsing followed by a couple minutes of idle time.